What Are Inference Engines in Artificial Intelligence?

 - forward chaining reasoning

 Let’s look at the rule like above from the other side, going from the hypothesis that should be checked “A Maine Coon is a mammal”.
 To prove it, the backward chaining reasoning needs to highlight the assertion through inquiring a human if Maine Coon is a cat.
 In case the answer is positive, the hypothesis “a Maine Coon is a mammal” would be validated.
-In a rule based inference engine, the simplest actions taken go through 3 stages: matching, selecting, and executing rules.
+In a rule-based inference engine, the simplest actions taken go through 3 stages: matching, selecting, and executing rules.

 - Execute rules is applying rules to the knowledge ере exists with the help of either forward or backward chaining.

 Inference engines are mighty components of a knowledge-based system in artificial intelligence, however, any knowledge base needs data.
 To get the necessary data for processing, you can scrape it from the relevant online sources yourself or order data delivery services.
-That’s where DataOx offers you a professional helping hand, schedule a free consultation with our expert </a >, and discuss the opportunities.
+That’s where DataOx offers you a professional helping hand, schedule a free consultation with our expert, and discuss the opportunities.